 If you have questions or need more information on our subscription plans, feel free to contact a member of the DevExpress Client Services Team by Email or by phone at +1 (818) 844-3383 between 7:30AM and 4:30PM Pacific Time.

 There are no general rules here: it really depends on the severity of the issue, whether there is a temporary workaround, etc. In most cases, you will be able to get a hotfix from support, or from the issue page in the Support Center.
 Sometimes, there's no possibility of a hotfix and you will have to wait for the next minor release.
-Since we publish releases every three weeks or so on average, it's unlikely you'd have to wait too long.
+Since we publish releases every three weeks or so on average, it's unlikely you'll have to wait very long.

 No, there is no such premium level of support.
 We endeavor to fix critical bugs (that is, those without a viable workaround or those visible to many customers) as soon as possible.

-If you are targeting .NET, then DXperience and Universal Subscriptions contain all the source for the controls for all platforms (DevExpress does not ship source code for CodeRush, Report Server or Data Visualization Dashboard).
+If you are targeting .NET, then DXperience and Universal Subscriptions contain the entire source for the controls for all platforms (DevExpress does not ship source code for CodeRush, Report Server or Data Visualization Dashboard).
 Other .NET subscriptions ship without the source code.

 All VCL subscriptions are available with full source code.

 Yes, of course you can change the source.
 However, you would be then responsible for applying the same changes to the source every time we release a new minor/major version (and there could be upwards of 15 releases a year).
 Sometimes, we may rewrite or refactor our code such that it's no longer obvious how to apply your previous changes.
 Depending on how extensive your changes are, we might not be able to provide support.